Common Terms in Procurement

 Inspection and Quality Control

-- Visual Inspection – If a vendor supplies prototype sample prior to final delivery, organisations or specialists may wish to visually inspect and test the product, either at the vendor premise or at another off site location.
+- Visual Inspection – If a vendor is supplying a prototype sample prior to final delivery, organisations or specialists may wish to visually inspect and test the product, either at the vendor premise or at another off site location.

 - Laboratory Testing – In addition to visual inspection, agencies may wish to employ third party laboratory testing.
 Lab testing may include testing for chemical composition (for durable construction materials or for pharmaceuticals), may test against pre-defined ISO standards (such as flame retardancy of NFIs) or even the quality of food stuffs.